Crosspointe C

 No analysis available

-I looked for references to coin laundry, quarters, card-operated machines, laundry fees, or other paid-laundry language.
-Nothing in the public remarks indicates that community laundry is paid.
+I looked for coin laundry, card-operated machines, quarters, laundry fees, or other paid-laundry language.
+The remarks do not mention any laundry setup, so there is no evidence that community laundry is paid.

 No analysis available